Fecal microbiota transplantation in dogs and cats – Sustainable intestinal health in dogs and cats

-Introduction to fecal transplantation in dogs and cats
+Introduction Fecal transplantation in dogs and cats

-We are intensively involved in improving intestinal health in dogs and cats.
-A promising option is faecal transplantation (fecal microbiota transplantation).
-Here we transfer the microbiome from a healthy donor animal to a sick four-legged friend in order to sustainably stabilize the balance of the intestinal flora.
-This procedure, already established in human medicine, is becoming increasingly important for numerous gastrointestinal diseases in veterinary medicine.
+We are intensively involved in improving gut health in dogs and cats.
+Fecal microbiota transplantation (FMT) is a promising option.
+In this procedure, we transfer the microbiome of a healthy donor animal to a sick animal to sustainably stabilize the balance of the gut flora.
+This procedure, already established in human medicine, is gaining increasing importance for numerous gastrointestinal diseases in veterinary medicine.

 Transplantation in dogs and cats